-class RNS.PacketReceipt(packet)
+class RNS.PacketReceipt

 The PacketReceipt class is used to receive notifications about RNS.Packet instances sent over the network.
-Instances of this class should never be created manually, but always returned from a the send() method of a RNS.Packet instance.
+Instances of this class are never created manually, but always returned from the send() method of a RNS.Packet instance.

 '''

 get_status()

 '''